CodeYourFuture/immersive-go-course/multiple-servers/README.md

 );
 ```

 This code isn't meant to be fancy or be the focus of this exercise.
-Feel free to improve it!
+Feel free to improve it (but don't get too distracted doing so)!

 #### Static CLI tool